MustafaIrshaidd/UI-AI-AGENT/.github/README.md

    - All CI checks must pass

 5. **Merge to Dev**
-   - Changes are automatically deployed to development
+   - Changes are tested and linted
    - Feature branch is automatically deleted after merge
+   - No deployment (free tier limitation)

 6. **Promote to Production**
    - Create PR from dev to main
    - Requires additional review
    - Manual approval for production deployment
-   - Dev branch changes are preserved (not deleted)
+   - Production deployment to Render and Vercel

 ## Environment Configuration

 ### Development Environment
-- Backend: Render (development service)
+- Backend: Local testing only
-- Frontend: Vercel (development project)
+- Frontend: Local testing only
-- Database: Development database
+- Database: Local development
 - Logging: Debug level
+- **Note**: No deployment due to free tier limitations

 ### Production Environment
 - Backend: Render (production service)